Are False Security Alarms Becoming an Expensive Problem?

-False alarms are inconvenient for everyone, and can result in huge unnecessary costs for your business.
+Security system false alarms are inconvenient for everyone and can result in huge unnecessary costs for your business.
 If you’re experiencing a lot of problems with false alarms in your workplace, now is the time to take action.
 Don’t just put up with it – you could be throwing money away.
-Instead, take steps to reduce false alarms and in the long-term, you’ll be saving your business a great deal of expense and inconvenience.
+Instead, identify what is causing the false alarms in the first place and take the necessary steps to reduce their frequency.
+Over the long-term, you’ll be saving your business a great deal of expense and inconvenience.

-- Get real-time access to CCTV images.
-There are lots of advanced security systems available that allow you real-time access to images of areas where alarms have been triggered.
-Examples include Risco Agility wireless alarms and Davantis Techologies CCTV Analytics solutions.
+2. Get real-time access to CCTV images.
+There are lots of advanced security systems available that allow you real-time access to images of areas where burglar alarms have been triggered.
+Examples include Risco Wicomm wireless alarms and Texecom Ricochet premier elite solutions.
 Either using your computer or an app on your smartphone, you can view images and information from a trigger event – so you can verify instantly whether there has been an intrusion or not.
 You can then take the appropriate action, quickly and without any fuss or extra cost.

 3. Upgrade your security system.
 The key thing you should be looking for from a CCTV or alarm system is accuracy.
 The technology needs to be able to recognise programmed triggers such as unusual behaviour and movement, forced access, missing items and intrusions into restricted zones, and ignore everything else.
 If it doesn’t and keeps triggering alarms for no reason, it might be time for an upgrade.

 5. Make sure you understand your system inside out.
 A good security solution should be user-friendly and integrate well with other CCTV and access control technology you already have.
 However, it’s crucial for you – as the business owner – to fully understand its functions and benefits in order to get the most value from the system, and of course to prevent false alarms.
 Once you are confident using the system, you can then train others to use it properly.